How Many Solar Panels Do I Need? Calculator & kWh Guide

 |---|---|---|---|

-The Seattle result — 28 panels versus Phoenix's 14 — illustrates why location is the dominant variable in solar sizing.
-A Phoenix homeowner achieves the same energy offset with half the hardware.
-That said, Seattle's electricity rates (around $0.11/kWh) are lower than many sun-belt states, which affects the financial equation even if it does not change the physics.
+The Seattle result — 27 panels versus Phoenix's 13 — illustrates why location is the dominant variable in solar sizing.
+A Phoenix homeowner can reach the same annual energy target with roughly half the hardware.
+Electricity rates and export rules affect financial return, but the physical sizing still starts with kWh and solar resource.

 Panels Needed by Home Size

 Home size correlates roughly with electricity consumption, though appliances, occupancy, and climate matter just as much as square footage.
-The EIA's 2024 data provides average consumption brackets that translate into typical panel counts across U.S. climate zones.
-Use this as a rough benchmark — your actual bill data will always be more accurate.
+Use this as a rough benchmark — your actual 12-month bill data will always be more accurate than square footage.

 | Home Size | Typical kWh/yr (EIA) | System Size (4.5 PSH) | Panels (400 W) |